-Qualcomm second-quarter results beat estimates, shares rise
+Qualcomm forecasts upbeat revenue as 5G demand mitigates virus impact

-(Reuters) - Qualcomm Inc (QCOM.O) on Wednesday beat Wall Street estimates for quarterly results and forecast current-quarter sales largely in line with expectations even though several other chipmakers had flagged concerns of a significant hit from the coronavirus outbreak.
+(Reuters) - Qualcomm Inc (QCOM.O) on Wednesday forecast current-quarter revenue largely in line with expectations as it signed more contracts for 5G phones, which use higher-priced chips, at a time when the COVID-19 pandemic has disrupted production channels and led to a fall in demand for smartphones.

-Shares of the company were up 5% in trading after the bell.
+The company also beat Wall Street estimates for second-quarter profit and revenue on the back of higher prices for its mobile chips, sending its shares up 5% in trading after the bell.

-The company forecast total revenue of between $4.4 billion and $5.2 billion for its third quarter.
-Analysts had estimated a revenue of $4.89 billion, according to IBES data from Refinitiv.
+Qualcomm forecast total revenue of between $4.4 billion and $5.2 billion for its third quarter.
+Analysts had estimated revenue of $4.89 billion, according to IBES data from Refinitiv.

+However, the company’s outlook was in contrast to many other chipmakers, including Intel Corp (INTC.O) and Texas Instrument Inc (TXN.O), who have either withdrawn or cut their revenue forecasts, citing the impact of the virus on demand and supply channels.

-Qualcomm, the world’s biggest supplier of modem chips that connect mobile phones and other devices to wireless data networks, said coronavirus reduced demand for handsets by about 21% in the second quarter from a year earlier, and forecast 30% reduction in handset shipment in the current quarter.
+Qualcomm, the world’s biggest supplier of modem chips that connect mobile phones and other devices to data networks, said coronavirus reduced demand for handsets by about 21% in the second quarter from a year earlier, and forecast 30% reduction in handset shipment in the current quarter.

-However, Qualcomm’s revenue outlook was in contrast to many other chipmakers, including Intel Corp (INTC.O) and Texas Instrument Inc (TXN.O), who have either withdrawn or cut their revenue forecast, citing impact of the virus on demand and supply channels.
+Fall in device sales means less profit and revenue for Qualcomm, as it makes most of its profit from licensing its technologies that allow phones to connect to wireless data networks.

+The company, however, sold chips at an average price of $31.8 compared with their earlier price of $23 - a sign that it is benefiting from a rise in demand for high-end chips.

 Total revenue for the company rose about 5% to $5.22 billion in the second quarter ended March 29, beating analysts’ estimates of $5.03 billion.